SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/overview.md

 # Chapter 8.2.
 Practical Exam Preparation – Part II

-In the current chapter we will review a **practical exam in Programming Basics** conducted at SoftUni on December 18, 2016.
-The problems will give you a good overview of what you can expect at an admission exam in Programming at SoftUni.
-The exam covers the material studied in the current book and the Programming Basics course at SoftUni.
+In this chapter we will review a **sample final revision** that covers the material studied in the current book.

 ## Types of Exam Problems